 The Appalachian Trail is a rugged “super trail” that is the longest continuously marked footpath in the United States that is limited to use by pedestrians.
 It stretches from Katahdin, Maine to Springer Mountain, Georgia.
-The Trail consists of approximately 2,180 miles through fourteen (14) states.
-The Trail is part of the National Park System and is managed through a unique partnership between the National Park Service, United States Departemnt of Agriculture Forest Service, a number of State agencies, the Appalachian Trail Conservancy and thirty-one (31) trail maintaining clubs.
+The Trail consists of approximately 2,180 miles through 14 states.
+The Trail is part of the National Park System and is managed through a unique partnership between the National Park Service, United States Department of Agriculture Forest Service, a number of State agencies, the Appalachian Trail Conservancy and 31 trail maintaining clubs.

 Appalachian Trail Community